Sonr is built on top of Mio with the aim to make it easier to create networking applications.

 |

-function takes a closure as an argument, where the argument for the
+The map function takes a closure as an argument, where the argument for the

-closure is the Output
+closure is the Output of the reactor.

-Since the output of UppercaseString
+Since the output of UppercaseString is a String, the map function is

-called with a closure FnMut(UppercaseString::Output) -> T
+called with a closure FnMut(UppercaseString::Output) -> T.

 This is a convenient way to change the output of a reactor.

-outputs a tuple: (TcpStream, SocketAddr)
+The ReactiveTcpListener outputs a tuple: (TcpStream, SocketAddr).

-The map function could be used here if the SocketAddr
+The map function could be used here if the SocketAddr is not required:

 |